khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 [^hoy]: Credits to [Amy Hoy](https://unicornfree.com/) for naming this.
 It's probably known as something else too.
 [^testimonials]: Take a look at [Snappy](https://besnappy.com) to see a page that uses testimonials really well.
 I liked it so much I made a [teardown](/2015/01/06/sales-page-teardown-snappy/) of it.
 [^firstline]: Take the opening line. _"I send people who need websites your way."_ <br>The wording is simple but doesn't say a lot about the leads you're getting --- what kind of budget do they have? --- so the author followed up with _"This week alone I've sent more than **$159,215 worth of work**."_.
 This is one example among many others.
-[^nitpick]: Ok, so this is probably the nitpick of nitpicks and maybe my programmer brain taking over but I've got a hard time parsing "There's zero risk for the first 30 days.".
+[^nitpick]: Ok, so this is probably the nitpick of nitpicks --- and maybe my programmer brain taking over --- but I've got a hard time parsing _"There's zero risk for the first 30 days"_.
+Does it means there's actual risks after the first month?

     What about having instead a line like "Try it risk-free for 30 days"?
-[^positioning]: